Here's what we know about the San Jose rail yard shooting

 Authorities received 911 calls at about 6:34 a.m.
 PT saying there were shots fired near a Valley Transportation Authority (VTA) control center, a hub that stores multiple light rail trains and a maintenance yard, Davis said.

-VTA Board Chairperson Glenn Hendricks clarified later and said the shooting occurred in the rail yard -- not the operations control center -- at a time when light rail was starting up for the day.
+VTA Board Chairperson Glenn Hendricks clarified later that the the shooting occurred in the rail yard -- not the operations control center -- at a time when light rail was starting up for the day.
 The yard is where the VTA vehicles are maintained and dispatched.

+The shooting took place during a shift change when employees from the midnight shift and the day shift overlapped, Davis said.

 Light rail service will be suspended for the day as of noon, the VTA said, as the crime scene investigation has limited its ability to provide service.
 The VTA is a public transit service that operates bus and light rail services in the Santa Clara Valley and employs about 2,000 workers.